-OMAHA (DTN) -- Continued wet conditions forecast throughout the central United States, and favorable trends in South America, are the key weather items for the commodity trade's attention Friday.
+OMAHA (DTN) -- Heavy precipitation for the central United States and late-season rain in the Argentina forecast are the primary weather features for the commodity market's attention Monday.

 Bryce Anderson can be reached at firstname.lastname@example.org

 Follow him on Twitter @BAndersonDTN

 (c) Copyright 2021 DTN, LLC.
 All rights reserved.